shinken-solutions/shinken/docs/source/05_thebasics/configure_shinken.rst

 So here we have a scheduler:
     * workdir: working directory of the daemon.
 By default /usr/local/shinken/var
     * pidfile: pid file of the daemon (so we can kill it :) ).
 By default /usr/local/shinken/var/schedulerd.pid for a scheduler.
     * port: TCP port to listen to.
-By default
+By default:
-    *   - scheduler: 7768
+       - scheduler: 7768
-    *   - poller: 7771
+       - poller: 7771
-    *   - reactionner: 7769
+       - reactionner: 7769
-    *   - broker: 7772
+       - broker: 7772
-    *   - arbiter: 7770 (the arbiter configuration will be seen later)
+       - arbiter: 7770 (the arbiter configuration will be seen later)
     * host: IP interface to listen on.
 The default 0.0.0.0 means all interfaces
     * user: user used by the daemon to run.
 By default shinken
     * group: group of the user.
 By default shinken.